johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-9 Introduction to Data Visualization with Seaborn Learn how to create informative and attractive visualizations in Python using the Seaborn library.
+### Finished 9 Introduction to Data Visualization with Seaborn
+Learn how to create informative and attractive visualizations in Python using the Seaborn library.